facebook/docusaurus/website/docs/guides/creating-pages.md

 :::note

-Pages do not have sidebars, only [docs](./docs/docs-introduction.md) have.
+Pages do not have sidebars, only [docs](./docs/docs-introduction.md) do.

 :::